orecht/MarkdownHttpHandler/README.md

 Any `.md` or `.markdown` file is now converted to html and rendered.

 # Implementation detail
-Renmdering is done client side using Strapdown.js
+Rendering is done client side using Strapdown.js

 # Credits
 http://strapdownjs.com/